 Effective Network and Micro-Segmentation Solutions

-Networks are indispensable for businesses along with applications on those networks.
-Organisation needs to approach IT security differently.
-Their current solutions limit innovation, lack flexibility and scalability and do not provide the necessary insights and controls to protect their critical information assets.
+Networks along with applications and the data they store are indispensable for every business.
+Traditional approaches of a very hardened perimeter and services located internally have changed over the last decade, therefore so has the approach to IT security.
+Current solutions limit innovation, lack flexibility and scalability and do not provide the necessary insights and controls to protect their critical digital assets.

 More importantly, their strategy demands a compliance and risk-centric approach, allowing them to detect control breakdowns in real-time and having the ability to timely respond to a threat.

 Traditional firewalls are designed to inspect and secure traffic coming into an environment – north south direction.
 Network and Micro-segmentation provide greater control and visibility over the growing amount of east-west traffic across the organisation which bypass the traditional firewalls.

 They also help to restrict and at the very least slow down lateral movement in modern enterprises, should a breach occur.